hkrudolph/hello-world/README.md

 # hello-world
-a playground to get started with github
+A playground to become acquainted with github.